nolauren/dh2017/lab_gis.md

 ## Data

-Go to [Box.](https://tinyurl.com/introdhspatial).
+Go to [Box](https://tinyurl.com/introdhspatial).
 Pick a map.
 To download, click the  '...' by your city and select 'Download'.
 It will provide a zip file.
 Save to the Desktop.
-Select the file and "Extract All".
+Select the file and 'Extract All'.

 Inside the folder are two files.
 - Shape File